Data diffusion machine

-Data diffusion machine is a historical virtual shared memory architecture where data is free to migrate through the machine.
+Data diffusion machine (DDM) is a historical virtual shared memory architecture where data is free to migrate through the machine.

 Shared memory machines are convenient for programming but do not scale beyond tens of processors.
-The Data Diffusion Machine (DDM) overcomes this problem by providing a virtual memory abstraction on top of a distributed memory machine.
+The DDM overcomes this problem by providing a virtual memory abstraction on top of a distributed memory machine.
 A DDM appears to the user as a conventional shared memory machine but is implemented using a distributed memory architecture.

 Data diffusion machines were under active research in the late 1980s and early 1990s, but the research has ceased since then.